 - Your best friend just became class president.

 You know these are good things, but still you feel overlooked and underappreciated.
 I can relate.

 A Front-Row Seat

 I felt overlooked and underappreciated recently.
-I was given a behind-the-scenes job that gave me a front-row seat to others being being called up on stage to share their wisdom with others.
+I was given a behind-the-scenes job that gave me a front-row seat to others being called up on stage to share their wisdom with others.
 Inside, instead of celebrating their opportunity, I felt like someone was cruelly twisting a knife in my stomach.